The 3 best websites for buying a co-op or condo apartment (or entire brownstone) in NYC

 Brick Underground

-If you’re looking to take advantage of low interest rates and buy an apartment or house in New York City and you haven’t been in the market recently, you will find that searching online is much easier than before, thanks to a technological race among competing search sites.
+If you’re looking to buy an apartment or house in New York City and haven’t been in the market recently, you will find that searching online is much easier than before, thanks to a technological race among competing search sites.

-Now you have an increasingly wide array of tools and filters you can use to customize your search and dig up more information than ever about an apartment, building, or neighborhood.
+These days, you have an increasingly wide array of tools and filters to customize your search and dig up more information than ever about an apartment, building, or neighborhood.
+You can even do a virtual tour of many places from the comfort of your own home—a valuable feature if you are hundreds or thousands of miles away.

 Read on for Brick Underground's recommendations for the best NYC listings websites.
 If this is your first time buying in New York, be sure to also check out Brick Underground's "How to buy a co-op or condo apartment in New York City: A comprehensive guide."